Relaxation Control of Open Quantum Systems

 with $d$ the Hilbert space dimension.
-The complete positivity of $\mathcal L$ implies a nonpositive spectrum, allowing us to sort the eigenvalues according to their real parts such that $\Re(\lambda_i)\ge\Re(\lambda_{i+1})$, $i=1,\dots,d^2{-}1$.
-For bounded systems, Evans' theorem guarantees the existence of at least one steady-state (or non-equilibrium steady-state), associated with the vanishing eigenvalue, $\lambda_1=0$ \cite{evans1979generators,evans1977irreducible}.
-In general, open quantum systems can possess multiple steady-states \cite{manzano2018,manzano2014,buca2012}, associated with the zero eigenvalue, $\lambda{=}0$, and/or modes associated with purely imaginary eigenvalues, $\Re(\lambda){=}0$, named \emph{stationary coherences} \cite{frigerio1978,vanmaassen2001,albert2018,zhang2020,thingna2021}.
-In the following, we indicate with $d_s$ the number of eigenvalues with vanishing real part, and collectively refer to the associated modes as \emph{non-decaying}.
+The complete positivity of $\mathcal L$ implies a nonpositive real part of the spectrum, allowing us to sort the eigenvalues according to $\Re(\lambda_i)\ge\Re(\lambda_{i+1})$, $i=1,\dots,d^2{-}1$.
+For bounded systems, Evans' theorem guarantees the existence of at least one steady state (or non-equilibrium steady state), associated with the vanishing eigenvalue, $\lambda_1=0$ \cite{evans1979generators,evans1977irreducible}.
+Open quantum systems can generally exhibit multiple steady states \cite{manzano2018,manzano2014,buca2012,albert2014,supplemental} associated to the zero eigenvalue, and/or modes associated with purely imaginary eigenvalues, named \emph{stationary coherences} \cite{frigerio1978,vanmaassen2001,albert2018,zhang2020,thingna2021}.
+In the following, we indicate with $d_s$ the number of eigenvalues with vanishing real part, and collectively refer to the associated modes as \emph{nondecaying}.
 The projection of $\rho_0$ lying on the subspace of decaying modes, $\{r_{k}\}_{k=d_s+1}^{d^2}$, is exponentially suppressed by the coefficients $\{e^{t\Re(\lambda_k)}\}_{k=d_s+1}^{d^2}$.
-In particular, for large enough times, the slowest decaying modes dominate the dynamics, $\rho(t) \sim \rho_{\infty}(t) + e^{\Re(\lambda_{d_s+1}) t}r_{d_s+1}$, and the smallest decay rate $\tau^{-1} = \abs{\Re(\lambda_{d_s+1})}$ sets the relaxation timescale of the system.
+At sufficiently large times the slowest-decaying modes dominate the dynamics, $\rho(t) \sim \rho_{\infty}(t) + e^{-\abs{\Re(\lambda_{d_s+1})} t}r_{d_s+1}$, and the smallest decay rate $\tau^{-1} = \abs{\Re(\lambda_{d_s+1})}$ sets the system's relaxation timescale.